Transition to Residency

-The Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) recommend these specialty-wide standards for the 2021–2022 obstetrics and gynecology residency application cycle.
-These recommendations are based on data collected over the past two interview cycles; discussions at the CREOG retreats; CREOG and APGO meetings; the post-interview match debrief with program directors and managers; and survey feedback provided after the 2020–2021 residency application process from applicants, program directors and managers, clerkship directors, deans of student affairs, and the Right Resident, Right Program, Ready Day One project workgroups.
+The Council on Resident Education in Obstetrics and Gynecology (CREOG) and the Association of Professors of Gynecology and Obstetrics (APGO) recommend these specialty-wide standards for the 2023–2024 obstetrics and gynecology residency application cycle.
+These recommendations are based on data collected over the past several interview cycles, discussions at the CREOG retreats, CREOG and APGO meetings, survey feedback from applicants and program directors, and the Right Resident, Right Program, Ready Day One (RRR) project workgroups.

-For academic year 2021–2022, we request that obstetrics and gynecology program directors adopt the following guidelines:
+For academic year 2023–2024, we request that obstetrics and gynecology program directors adopt the following recommended guidelines:

-- Set the application submission deadline to October 1, 2021 (Applications and MSPEs are available for review by programs on September 29, 2021, in ERAS)
+- Set the application submission deadline to October 1, 2023

 - Limit program interview invitations to the number of interview slots available

 - Allow a minimum of 48 hours after an interview invitation email has been sent for the applicant to accept or decline

 - Begin interviews no earlier than October 31, 2023

 - Release final status to applicants (interview, reject, waitlist) no later than December 2, 2023

 - Commit to virtual interviews for all applicants, including local students